grounzero/har-file-sanitiser/README.md

 ## Security Considerations

 - This tool is designed for preparing HAR files for sharing with third parties.
-- Always review sanitized files before sharing to ensure all sensitive data has been removed.
+- Always review sanitised files before sharing to ensure all sensitive data has been removed.
-- Consider implementing additional domain-specific sanitization as needed.
+- Consider implementing additional domain-specific sanitisation as needed.

-## License
+## Licence

 MIT